sabrialgaze/b00tc4mp-202505/staff/sabrina-algaze/project/doc/README.md

 Player
 - register, login and logout
-- declare payment for a month or daily training
+- declare payment for a month or day training
 - view confirmed payments (current and past)
 - view upcoming trainings (by group)
-- confirm attendance to a training (only if monthly/ daily payment is up to date)
+- confirm attendance to a training (only if month/ day payment is up to date)
 - confirm attendance to a training outside their main group (as guest)
 - view list of players' attendance to a training
 - view attendance history